What the Bible says about training a child to be obedient

 Millennial parents face a daunting task because of technology’s pitfalls.
-Tech makes life easier because many things can be done much faster than it used to be, but it also produces kids that are more impatient coupled with ‘self-entitlement.’
+Tech makes life easier but it may cause kids to be more impatient and overconfident.
 Gadgets have also produced a new kind of drug, ‘digital cocaine.’
-Knowledge on demand that makes kids think they know better.
+Having access to the internet makes kids think they know better.
 This may undermine a parent’s authority.
 These three basic rules have helped me cope with early discipline.

 2. Teach Consequences Now – Hebrews 12:11

-Being responsible can only be taught if we have experienced the consequence of every action.
-An adult who fails miserably in paying her credit card debt was not taught the value of saving money at an early age.
-It’s really simple, for each wrong actions my kids did, they either faced the wall for it, paid it with their allowance, or drop face down for the ultimate consequence which I called “paddle.”
+Being responsible can only be taught if we have experienced the consequences of a wrong decision.
+An adult who is in a credit card debt likely did not learn the value of consequences for wrong decisions.
+For each wrong actions my kids did, they either faced the wall for it, had corporal punishment, or paid it with their allowance.

-They should also experience the consequences of every good action.
-My kids knew that having a good grade meant simple rewards.
-They get ice cream during weekdays for getting a good score.
-Words of affirmation and simple gestures that go with it are important.
+Likewise, children should also experience the consequences of every good action.
+My kids knew that having “high grades” in school meant simple rewards, NOT expensive gifts.
+Words of affirmation and kind gestures are equally important.
 It’s the little things they often remember.

 3. Thinking words – Proverbs 22:6